HL7/fhircast-docs/docs/specification/STU1.md

 ## Event Notification

-The Hub SHALL notify subscribed apps of workflow events to which the app is subscribed, as the event occurs.
+The Hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed, as the event occurs.
 The notification is an HTTPS POST containing a JSON object in the request body.

 ### Event Notification Request